spencer-tassone/RiverineHeatwaves/README.md

 Increasing heatwave frequency in streams and rivers of the United States.
 This work will be submitted for publication to Limnology & Oceanorgraphy Letters in April 2022.

-Authors: Spencer J. Tassone*, Alice F. Besterman, Cal D. Buelo, Dat Ha, Jonathan A. Walter, Michael L. Pace
+Authors: Spencer J. Tassone*, Alice F. Besterman, Cal D. Buelo, Dat T. Ha, Jonathan A. Walter, Michael L. Pace

 *Contact author: sjt7jc@virginia.edu